apache/pekko-management/docs/src/main/paradox/pekko-management.md

 like `pekko-management-bootstrap` etc. Refer to each extensions documentation page to learn about how to configure and use it.

-Pekko Management can be used with Akka $pekko.version$ or later.
+Pekko Management can be used with Apache Pekko $pekko.version$ or later.
-You have to override the following Akka dependencies by defining them explicitly in your build and define the Akka version to the one that you are using.
-Latest patch version of Akka is recommended and a later version than $pekko.version$ can be used.
+You have to override the following Pekko dependencies by defining them explicitly in your build and define the Pekko version to the one that you are using.
+Latest patch version of Pekko is recommended and a later version than $pekko.version$ can be used.

 @@dependency[sbt,Gradle,Maven] {